gdamjan/podcast.spodeli.org/README.rst

 ===================

 This is the setup of our podcast.spodeli.org_ site.
-The site is static html generated with hyde_, using html5 features for audio (with flash as a falback).
+The site is static html generated with hyde_, using markdown for writing content, and html5 features for audio (with flash as a fallback).

 The build/publish system is based on a Makefile.

-Doit: Install, Build and Deploy
+Do-it: Install, Build and Deploy
 ===============================

-The site is generated with hyde_ and uses ?FIXME? to create the audio/video widgets.
+The site is generated with hyde_ 0.8 and uses html5media_ to create the audio/video widgets.
 To install all, just run ``make get-deps``.

 Next step is to build the static files with ``make build``, it will create the directory